SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 As with arrays,
 you don't have to write the type of the dictionary if you're initializing it with a dictionary literal whose keys and values have consistent types.
-The initialization of ``airports`` could have been be written in a shorter form instead:
+The initialization of ``airports`` could have been written in a shorter form instead:

 .. testcode:: dictionariesInferred